How to Meditate: A Beginner's Guide

 Meditate for five to ten minutes every day in the beginning.
 Increase the session time after some weeks of regular practice.
 Don't try to do too much too soon -- take it easy.

 In recent years, meditation has gained more popularity in the West.
-One can say that meditation does to your mind what training does to your body.
+One can say that meditation does to your mind what physical exercise does to your body.
 Many people practice meditation to reduce stress, feel calmer and be happier.

 This is the definitive guide to meditation.
 It covers the benefits of meditation, how to sit, how to breathe, how long to meditate, walking meditation, mindfulness, as well as meditation tips when you get stuck.